dengking/Linux-OS/docs/Programming/Common/Attribute-of-function/Reentrancy/wikipedia-Reentrancy/index.md

 ---

+## 从atomicity的角度来分析

 **Reentrancy** of a subroutine that operates on **operating-system resources** or **non-local data** depends on the [atomicity](https://en.wikipedia.org/wiki/Atomicity_(programming)) of the respective operations.
 For example, if the subroutine modifies a 64-bit global variable on a 32-bit machine, the operation may be split into two 32-bit operations, and thus, if the subroutine is interrupted while executing, and called again from the **interrupt handler**, the **global variable** may be in a state where only 32 bits have been updated.
 The programming language might provide **atomicity** guarantees for interruption caused by an **internal action** such as a jump or call.
 Then the function `f` in an expression like `(global:=1) + (f())`, where the order of evaluation of the subexpressions might be arbitrary in a programming language, would see the global variable either set to 1 or to its previous value, but not in an intermediate state where only part has been updated.
 (The latter can happen in [C](https://en.wikipedia.org/wiki/C_programming_language), because the expression has no [sequence point](https://en.wikipedia.org/wiki/Sequence_point).)
 The operating system might provide **atomicity guarantees** for [signals](https://en.wikipedia.org/wiki/Signal_(computing)), such as a system call interrupted by a signal not having a partial effect.
 The processor hardware might provide atomicity guarantees for [interrupts](https://en.wikipedia.org/wiki/Interrupt), such as interrupted processor instructions not having **partial effects**.

 > NOTE: 上面这段话，从atomicity的角度分析了reentrancy。

+## Background

+### Reentrancy VS thread-safety

+Reentrancy is distinct from, but closely related to, [thread-safety](https://en.wikipedia.org/wiki/Thread-safety).
+A function can be [thread-safe](https://en.wikipedia.org/wiki/Thread-safe) and still not reentrant.
+For example, a function could be wrapped all around with a [mutex](https://en.wikipedia.org/wiki/Mutex) (which avoids problems in multithreading environments), but, if that function were used in an interrupt service routine, it could starve waiting for the first execution to release the mutex.
+The key for avoiding confusion is that reentrant refers to only *one* thread executing.
+It is a concept from the time when no multitasking operating systems existed.

+> NOTE: 最后一段话是从时间发展的角度的总结:
+>
+> Reentrancy 是在无 multitasking 时代发展出的概念，因此它只能够由一个thread执行
+>
+> Thread-safety 是在 multitasking  时代发展出的概念

+## Rules for reentrancy

+> NOTE: 原文的这一段是不容易理解的，比较晦涩，相比之下，APUE 10.6 Reentrant Functions 容易理解地多，具体可以参考其中的总结

+**Reentrant code may not hold any static or global non-constant data.**

+> NOTE: 需要注意的是: `static local` 也是不允许的，它同样会触发 many to one

+**Reentrant code may not** [modify itself](https://en.wikipedia.org/wiki/Self-modifying_code)**.**

+> NOTE: 没有读懂这一段

+**Reentrant code may not call non-reentrant** [computer programs](https://en.wikipedia.org/wiki/Computer_program) **or** [routines](https://en.wikipedia.org/wiki/Subroutine)**.**

 ## Examples

 To illustrate reentrancy, this article uses as an example a [C](https://en.wikipedia.org/wiki/C_(programming_language)) utility function, `swap()`, that takes two pointers and transposes their values, and an interrupt-handling routine that also calls the swap function.

 ### Neither reentrant nor thread-safe

-This is an example swap function that fails to be reentrant or thread-safe.
+This is an example `swap` function that fails to be **reentrant** or **thread-safe**.
 As such, it should not have been used in the interrupt service routine `isr()`:

 ```c
 int tmp;